alinvdu/neural-art/docs/technical.md

 3. The data is pre-processed using Neural Signal Processing algorithms and then outputed in table format that the model can read, together with the ground truth.
     x.
 Cleaning the data:
         x.1.
 High pass filter.
         x.2.
-Baseline normalization (with or without eyes open). x.3.
+Baseline normalization (with or without eyes open) - should I take baseline before each visualization? x.3.
 ICA for cleaning data.
         x.4.
 Manual Inspect of Time-Frequency plot for all channels for individual removal of ICA components.
     a.
 ERPs.